Working with partners across Scotland to improve numeracy skills

 Maths Anxiety/ Number Confidence Workshops

 Anyone can experience maths anxiety, or fear of maths, including adults and children.
 Although maths anxiety can affect your performance, it’s not connected to intelligence or ability in maths.
-Two in three students who worry about maths will eventually succeed in the subject.
+Two in three learners who worry about maths will eventually succeed in the subject.

 Budgeting Courses

-Our budgeting courses can be adapted to meet the needs of various groups, including the self-employed, job seekers, single parents or those on low incomes.
 We focus on finding budgeting approaches that meet the needs of the individual through exploring various methods such as The Envelope System, using a spreadsheet, budgeting apps, discussing savings that can be made through payment methods, and much more.

 Critical Numeracy: Big Number Numbness